- Extended Catalogue Entry

 Sitterback to top

 - William Blake (1757-1827), Visionary poet and painter.
-Sitter in 10 portraits, Artist associated with 5 portraits.
+Sitter in 10 portraits, Artist or producer associated with 5 portraits.

 This portraitback to top

 Deville was a sculptor and phrenologist employed as a young assistant by Joseph Nollekens from whom no doubt he learned the technique of taking life-masks with the help of straws to prevent suffocation.
-The mask was taken when Blake was aged fifty-six so that the phrenologist could have a cast of Blake's head 'as representative of the imaginative faculty'.
+The mask was taken when Blake was aged sixty-five so that the phrenologist could have a cast of Blake's head 'as representative of the imaginative faculty'.
 It failed however to please his family and friends; George Richmond said that the unnatural severity of the mouth was caused by the discomforture of the process 'as the plaster pulled out a quantity of his hair'.